EnyanDai/enyandai.github.io/_pages/about.md

 * 06/2022: "Fairness and Explainability in Graph Neural Networks" at DataFunSummit2022

 ## News
+* 07/2024: Two papers accepted by CIKM-2024 in full paper track and short paper track respectively.
 * 07/2024：I joined the AI Thrust at Hong Kong University of Science and Technology (Guangzhou).
 * 05/2024: [One paper entitled:Improving Issue-PR Link Prediction via Knowledge-aware Heterogeneous Graph Learning]() accepted by IEEE Transactions on Software Engineering
 * 05/2024: [One paper entitled: Rethinking Graph Backdoor Attacks: A Distribution-Preserving Perspective]() accepted by KDD-2024